 Metered PDUs Display Current Measurements

 The most basic PDUs do not include ammeters.
 They distribute power without monitoring.
 Metered PDUs provide local monitoring through the unit’s ammeter.
 Monitored PDU and Switched PDU models also use an attached local ammeter to measure circuit information, but this information can be remotely monitored via IP.
-Comms Express specializes in providing PDUs with digital ammeter displays.
+Comms Express specialises in providing PDUs with digital ammeter displays.
 The units come are available with UK plug sockets or C13 sockets.